usdot-jpo-ode/jpo-asn-pojos/generate-test-data/README.md

 ### converter-all

+The generated converter example compiled with the `vlm_master` branch of the usdot fork [usdot fork](https://github.com/usdot-fhwa-stol/usdot-asn1c).

 Compiled with all encodings.
 This can be used to convert between UPER, BASIC XER, and JER.

 This converter uses BASIC XER.
 For message frames that contain octet strings, the hex strings need